Breast cancer stages aim to describe how far cancer has progressed. The stage will affect the different symptoms and treatment options.

 - A tumor of any size has spread into the chest wall or skin of the breast, causing swelling or an ulcer to develop.

 If cancer spreads to the skin of the breast, a person may have inflammatory cancer.
+Doctors consider this

-- swelling of the breast
+- reddening of the skin

-- the breast feeling unnaturally warm
+- warmth in the breast

 Stage 3C breast cancer is an invasive breast cancer where:

-- There is no actual tumor in the breast, or the tumor may be any size and has spread into the wall of the chest or the skin of the breast.
+- There is no tumor in the breast or the tumor may be any size and has spread into the wall of the chest or the skin of the breast.